hlissner/evil-snipe/README.md

 # evil-snipe

-> This is a new (and potentially buggy) plugin, much functionality has yet to be
+> This is a new (and potentially buggy) plugin, and am an elisp newb, any advice
-> implemented.
-I'm also an elisp noob, so help or contributions are appreciated!
+> or contributions would be appreciated!

 Snipe is a marriage of [vim-sneak](https://github.com/justinmk/vim-sneak) and [vim-seek](https://github.com/goldfeld/vim-seek), but for